linrongbin16/fzfx.nvim/README.md

 - `fzfx.helper`: Line-oriented helper utilities for parsing and rendering user queries and lines, since a search command is actually all about the lines in (both left and right side of) the fzf binary: generate lines, preview lines, invoke callbacks on selected lines, etc.
 - `fzfx.lib`: Low-level fundamental infrastructures, fzfx use the [commons](https://github.com/linrongbin16/commons.nvim) lua library for most of the common utilities, please also refer to [commons.nvim's documentation](https://linrongbin16.github.io/commons.nvim/).

-  > The **commons** library was originally part of **fzfx** infrastructures, since I found they're so commonly used that I almost need them for every of my Neovim plugins, I extracted them from fzfx and build up this library.
+  > The **commons** library was originally part of **fzfx.lib**, since I found they're so commonly used that I almost need them for every of my Neovim plugins, I extracted them from fzfx and build up this library.

 Please see [API References](https://linrongbin16.github.io/fzfx.nvim/#/ApiReferences) for more details.